-of Practice
+Community of Practice

 Our History

-Fierce Allies was founded in 2009 as a network of diverse practitioners advancing equity and justice through relationship-based practices for change.
-We were catalyzed by the belief that building resilient relationships is the most important investment for individuals and groups advancing ambitious change agendas.
-Over the years, in response to and in partnership with our clients, we developed the Fierce Allies suite of tools and practices, that call forth and facilitate radical collaboration, often across seemingly insurmountable divides.
+We were, and still are, catalyzed by the belief that building resilient relationships is the most important investment of resources for individuals and groups advancing ambitious change agendas.
+Over the years, informed by this belief, the Get Free (formerly Fierce Allies) suite of tools and practices have called forth and facilitated radical collaboration in hundreds of teams, coalitions, and organizations, often across seemingly insurmountable divides.

 Our Approach